 The King Sisters

-The King Sisters: Pioneers of Vocal Harmony and Swing
+The King Sisters: The Harmonious Heart of Vocal Group Jazz

-The King Sisters were an American vocal quartet who became one of the most popular and influential close harmony groups of the swing era.
-Hailing from Utah, the sisters achieved major success in the 1930s and 1940s with hit records, national radio exposure, and starring roles in Hollywood films.
+The King Sisters were an American vocal quartet who became one of the most popular and influential close harmony groups of the swing and traditional pop eras.
+Hailing from Utah, the sisters achieved major success in the 1940s with hit records, national radio exposure, and a pioneering run on television that cemented their legacy in music history.

 Early career